bre97-web/spinner-lit/README.md

 ## Dev
 ### Build
-Modify the ts file of the button folder of the sample code, Start building the project
+Modify the ts file of the code, Start building the project

 ```
 npm run build